mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 ## 3. Domain

 ### 3.1 Introduction
-Domain of e-commarce was chose intentionaly because it is well known and easy to understand.
-That template consists of just two aggregates **Customer** and **Order**.
-I decided to keep it small and simple but fully functional.
+The e-commerce domain was deliberately chosen because it is widely known and understood.
+This template consists of two aggregates: Customer and Order.
+I decided to extend the domain just enough to utilize all the building blocks, but nothing more.
+The goal of this repository is to create a template that provides an example implementation.

 ## 4. Architecture